Educational Innovation and Leadership

 Online application - submitted online in DreamApply.

-Essay - should include your previous personal experience, where you feel an innovative approach in education might have solved the situation.
-The essay must include at least one reference on Education Strategy 2021-2035 (please use APA style referencing).
-The essay should not be longer than 3 pages and must be submitted through DreamApply.
+Motivation letter - it should include your previous personal experience, where you feel an innovative approach in education might have solved the situation.
+The letter must feature at least one reference on Education Strategy 2021–2035 (please use APA style referencing).
+This letter should not be longer than 3 pages and must be submitted through DreamApply.

 Second round